wumiguo/JedAIToolkit/README.md

  * (Extended) Q-Grams Blocking
  * (Extended) Suffix Arrays Blocking
  * to be added: URI Semantics blocking

+For more details on the functionality of these methods, see [here](http://www.vldb.org/pvldb/vol9/p312-papadakis.pdf).

 ### Block Processing
 Its goal is to clean a set of blocks from unnecessary comparisons, which can be either *redundant* (i.e., repeated comparisons that have already been executed in a previously examined block) or *superfluous* (i.e., they involve non-matching entities).